reduxjs/redux/docs/tutorials/fundamentals/part-5-ui-and-react.md

 For now, we'll start with this small list of components to keep things easier to follow.
 On that note, since we assume that [you already know React](https://reactjs.org), **we're going to skip past the details of how to write the layout code for these components and focus on how to actually use the React-Redux library in your React components**.

-Here's the initial React UI of this app looks like before we start adding any Redux-related logic:
+Here's the initial React UI of this app before we start adding any Redux-related logic:

 <iframe
   class="codesandbox"